 - Encourage people living with HIV to start and stay on treatment, which keeps them healthy

-- Strengthens advocacy efforts for universal access to treatment, care and diagnostics to save lives and bring us closer to ending the epidemic
+- Strengthen advocacy efforts for universal access to treatment, care and diagnostics to save lives and bring us closer to ending the epidemic

 Evergreen uses a harm reduction model.
 But what we practice and provide at Evergreen is not the norm in other cultures, regions or parts of the world.

-And though the strides the medical community has made in terms of HIV treatment and prevention in the last few years has been groundbreaking, the challenge is to dismantling 30 years of stigma.
+And though the strides the medical community has made in terms of HIV treatment and prevention in the last few years has been groundbreaking, the challenge is to dismantle 30 years of stigma.